 In my effort to hold things together, I’ve managed to fall apart.
 After many years of robust health, my body has started to cause me grief so I decided to seek some relief by visiting Union Square's community acupuncture center.
 I was immediately calmed as I entered the dimly lit space and was warmly greeted by the woman on duty and her sweet dog.
-After the needles were in place and a soft blanket was draped comfortable around me, I was gratefully lulled into deep rest while ocean wave sounds from the speaker system surrounded me.
+After the needles were in place and a soft blanket was draped comfortable around me, I was gratefully lulled into deep rest while ocean waves from the sound system surrounded me.
 I left the session feeling better and was able to finally have a solid night sleep.

 Encouraged by this experience, I made an appointment for the next day even though another winter storm warning was in the forecast.
-As I approached the building I saw a large and growing crowd of 20-something protesters chanting for gun control.
+As I approached the building I saw a large and growing crowd of 20-something protesters chanting passionately for gun control.
 Cars driving by would honk their horn and the rowdy crowd would go wild.
 I was amused but also annoyed as this likely meant my vision for another blissful visit was dissolving.
 “Isn’t Massachusetts known for having the strictest gun control in the country?
 I asked myself.
 “Wouldn’t their efforts be better spent outside Congress?”

 I reluctantly entered the office hoping the noise outside would not be an issue.
 I noticed another person having a treatment and the young man working that day said the noise from outside might not be so noticeable if I chose a spot away from the windows so I settled myself into a seat near the audio speakers and hoped for the best.